Pakaraka Permaculture Training program 2019

 There is no smoking on the farm, and we ask for responsible consumption of alcohol.

 Camping will be either under the pecan orchard, besides the river or above the gardens across the gully, depending on the time of year.
 River facilities include; outside covered kitchen, hot shower, lights & phone charging (that’s new!), and composting toilets.
 The Facilities above the gardens include a communal 5m bell tent.
 You will need to provide a tent/caravan/van.
 We recommend a tent that can handle moderate winds and is big enough to be a comfortable private space for you.

-The campsites have mobile reception, and you can charge your laptop at our house, where you can use high-speed WiFi (for all uses except big file downloading).
+The campsite have mobile reception, and you can charge your laptop at our house, where you can use high-speed WiFi (for all uses except big file downloading).
 There is also free internet available at the Thames library.

 Program fees are $2,850 for the 9 weeks period and include;